 Self-responsibility is dependent on your ability to live consciously, to grow in self-awareness, the willingness to be honest with yourself, and to take responsibility for your thoughts, actions, and life.
 No matter what others think, self-esteem is based on what you think of yourself – your integrity with yourself.

 Building self-esteem is an exciting path of self-exploration on the road to self-love.
 In other posts, I provide tips and tools to grow self-responsibility and self-esteem.
 You can begin today to build self-esteem by overcoming self-criticism.
-Get 10 Steps to Self-Esteem: The Ultimate Guide to Stop Self-Criticism.
+Get 10 Steps to Self-Esteem: The Ultimate Guide to Stop Self-Criticism and my webinar, How to Raise Your Self-Esteem.

 Copyright, Darlene Lancer, JD, MFT 2010